Equinnax711/Danny-s-Diner-Case-Study/README.md

 </p>

 - The item purchased first by customer A after they became a member was curry.
-- The item purcahsed first by customer B after they became a member was sushi.
+- The item purchased first by customer B after they became a member was sushi.
 - Customer C never became a member, therefore leaving them with no first meal purchased after becoming a member.

 ### 7. Which item was purchased just before the customer became a member?